EDITORIAL: Irene Rosenfeld showed women the way

 Society’s expectation was that women, far more so than men, would find a way to make it all work — at home and at the office — if they dared to presume to climb to the highest ranks in business.
 And that is still society’s sexist expectation, though less so because of trail-blazers such as Rosenfeld.

-On Tuesday, it was announced that Rosenfeld, now one of the most powerful female executives in the country, will retire in November as the CEO of Chicago-based Mondelez International, the $23 billion maker of Oreo cookies, Trident gum and other food and snack staples.
-She was a key leader in growing the global giant and, in the course of doing so, broke down barriers for women in what remains largely a man’s world.
+On Tuesday, it was announced that Rosenfeld, now one of the most powerful female executives in the country, will retire in November as the CEO of Chicago-based Mondelez International, the $23 billion maker of Oreo cookies, Trident gum and other foods and snacks.
+She was a leader in growing the global giant and, in the course of doing so, broke down barriers for women.

 How did Rosenfeld do it?
 By being the best.

 Women really are held to a different standard, she said in a May interview for the podcast Pivot Points.
-She recalled how reporters covering former Ambassador Madeleine Albright used to write more about her earrings than about her work.
+She recalled how reporters covering former Ambassador Madeleine Albright used to write more about her earrings than her work.

 Long before Sheryl Sandberg, the chief operating officer of Facebook, urged women to “lean in,” Rosenfeld taught a new generation of female leaders how to navigate the shark-infested waters of corporate America.
 One secret, she said, is to know what you want, prepare yourself, and ask for it.

 Rosenfeld grew up in suburban New York, the daughter of an accountant and a homemaker.
-She excelled at everything, even serving as treasurer of her Brownies troupe, and earned a Ph.D. in marketing and statistics from Cornell University.
-She got into business and never looked back, even as she and her husband raised two daughters.
+She excelled at everything, even serving as treasurer of her Brownies troupe, and earned a Ph.D. in marketing from Cornell University.
+She got into business and never looked back, even as she and her husband raised two children.

-One big break — and a revelation as to how careers are made — came one evening when a boss asked her what company job she’d most like to have.
+A big break — and a revelation as to how careers are made — came one evening when a boss asked her what company job she’d most like to have.
 She said she’d love to run Kraft Canada, though she knew there was no opening.
 Two weeks later, she got the call.

 Too often, Rosenfeld said in May, women ask not for what they want, but for what’s “available.”
 So go the subtle ways of gender politics.